mark-me/mark-me.github.io/_pages/tutorials/kmeans/clustering-methods.md

 * **Hamming distances**: the number of positions between two strings of equal length at which the corresponding symbols are different.
 * **Jaccard distance**: the inverse of the number of elements both observations share divided (compared to), all elements in both sets.

-In addition correltion coefficient can also be turned into distance measures by subtracting them from zero.
+In addition correltion coefficient can also be turned into distance measures by subtracting them from zero, but I'll skip a discussion about those here.

 # Choosing a clustering algorithm